-Section 2, Installation - A description of the physical installation of the Switch, mounting the Switch in a equipment rack and powering on the Switch.
+Section 2, Installation - A description of the physical installation of the Switch including connecting the Switch to the network and connecting stacked switch groups.

-Section 3, Connecting the Switch - A description of how to connect your Switch to an end node, hub, another switch or backbone server.
+Section 3, Connecting the Switch - A description of how to connect your Switch to an end node, hub, Switch, or backbone server.

-Appendix Technical Specifications - The technical specifications of the DGS-1016D/DGS-1024D.
+Appendix A, Technical Specifications - The technical specifications of the DGS-1005D.